-From dining on special food-waste-free menus at select restaurants to getting your hands dirty by participating in citywide clean-ups (and much more), here are some of the best ways to celebrate Earth Day in NYC this year.
+Fromgetting your hands dirty by participating in citywide clean-ups to enjoying free activations on car-free streets (and much more), here are some of the best ways to celebrate Earth Day in NYC this year.

-Ydanis Rodriguez, Commissioner of the NYC Department of Transportation (DOT) announced that the annual Car Free Earth Day in NYC event will be returning for its fifth year on Saturday, April 23.
-On these car-free streets you can enjoy exciting performances by local artists like the Mazarte Dance Company.
+The annual Car Free Earth Day in NYC event will be returning for its fifth year on Saturday, April 22.
+On these car-free streets you can enjoy exciting activations such as healthy eating demos, an urban design workshop, animal trivia, biofact presentations, and rides on Lime scooters, just to name a few!
 Learn more here.

 Where: Multiple streets

 When: Saturday, April 22, 11 a.m. – 5 p.m.

 2. Get a free tree to plant in your backyard

 The New York Restoration Project (NYRP) is working to make the city a bit greener, and this April and May they’re giving away free trees across NYC!
 This tree giveaway returns after a two year hiatus due to COVID-19, and this spring they have many native species to give away.
 Learn more here.